Testabro/academy-forest/README.md

 - [ ] Stats feature
 - [ ] Skill feature

+Rules of thumb to keep in mind from https://developers.google.com/blockly/guides/contribute/get-started/write_a_good_pr

+- Fix one problem.
+Don't try to tackle multiple issues at once.
+- Limit the scope.
+Usually a PR should take < 8hrs (depending on your familiarity with the codebase).
+- Use commits.
+If your PR feels a little big, split the changes into logical groups using git commits.

 ## Prerequisite:
    Python 3.10 - needed because of the use of match-case statements